Ichmed/bake/README.md

 }
 ```
 Please note that the `${...}` syntax is something you have to implement in your parser, this crate only gives you the framework to bake the interpolation, not to parse them.
 The macro above will expand to something like this

+See the examples directory for an example on how to do that.
 ```rust
 Json::Map(
     std::collections::HashMap::from(